-Set in the heart of beautiful Merton Park, the Old Rutlishians' Association is a registered charity dedicated to providing inclusive sports for girls, boys and adults of all ages and abilities.

-Founded more than 100 years ago by former Rutlish students, this thriving private members' club in Poplar Road, SW19, now serves as a central hub for our vibrant local community, bringing kids and grown-ups alike together to play sport, make friends or just relax in a friendly and safe environment.
+Set in the heart of Merton Park, the Old Rutlishians' Association is a sports and social club which was founded more than 100 years ago by former Rutlish students.
+This thriving private members' club in Poplar Road, SW19, now serves as a central hub for our vibrant local community, providing opportunities for girls and boys and adults to play sport, make friends or just relax in a friendly and safe environment.